Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.

 We are pleased to announce that the renowned philosopher Kwame Anthony Appiah will give a guest lecture at the BCDSS on 27 June 2024 titled "Identities in History."
 Appiah's lecture will be based on his latest book The Lies That Bind: Rethinking Identity (2018).

-Call for Papers54
+Call for Papers63

 Recent cataclysms in Eastern Europe prove glaringly just how important it is to continuously discuss and analyze asymmetrical dependencies in premodern inner Eurasian connecting spaces north and east of the great mountain ranges (e.g., Carpathians, Caucasus, Pamir, Tien Shan, Altai, etc.), now in large parts claimed by Russia.
+The conference reaches beyond what is now Ukraine, Belarus, and Russia, encouraging scientific debates across regional and temporal disciplinary boundaries with area studies globally within the framework of the histories of entanglements and memory

-Juneteenth Lecture by Charmaine A. Nelson55
+Juneteenth Lecture by Charmaine A. Nelson64

 The scholarship on transatlantic slavery has long benefited from the often-exhaustive data published in the fugitive slave archive.
 Ubiquitous throughout the transatlantic world, fugitive slave advertisements were commonly placed by enslavers seeking to recapture enslaved people who resisted through flight.
 Such notices commonly provided specific, invasive detail about an enslaved person’s body, dress, skills, languages, and even gestures and mannerisms.
 Although enslaved females standardly comprised a smaller percentage of runaways, nevertheless, the fugitive notices that do exist for female freedom seekers shed light on their lives and experiences.
 Through an examination of the fugitive slave archive and other sources, this lecture seeks to fill some of the scholarly gaps on the experiences of enslaved females of African descent in Canada.
 More specifically, it will offer some distinctions between the lives and experiences of enslaved females in slave minority (temperate) and slave majority (tropical) sites in the British transatlantic world.

-New BCDSS Discussion Paper Out Now!56
+New BCDSS Discussion Paper Out Now!65

+The third BCDSS Discussion Paper on "Asymmetrical Dependencies and Intersectionality" has just been published.
 The Discussion Papers are dedicated to discussing the theoretical side of "strong asymmetrical dependency."
 They serve as impulses for researchers in and beyond the BCDSS who intend to work with the new key concept of strong asymmetrical dependency.

 BCDSS' Translator & Academic Editor Imogen Herrad and Diversity, Equity and Inclusion Coordinator Dima Al Munajed will host this workshop for the University of Bonn's Diversity Days 2024.

-Edited by Prof. Dr. Elke Brüggen and Prof. Dr. Marion Gymnich.
+Narratives of Dependency: Textual Representations of Slavery, Captivity, and Other Forms of Strong Asymmetrical Dependencies Edited by Prof. Dr. Elke Brüggen and Prof. Dr. Marion Gymnich.
 This book is part of the book series Dependency & Slavery Studies.

 With Sara Eriksson, Sarah Zimmerman, and Natalie Joy, three of this year's BCDSS Fellows will present their personal research projects at the Dies Academicus on 15 May 2024.